dumpmemory/NUC7i3BNH/Readme.md

 </p>

-#### This repo is currently compatible with macOS Ventura and OpenCore 1.0.0
+#### This repo is currently compatible with macOS Ventura and OpenCore 1.0.1

 This repo contains information for getting macOS working on an **Intel NUC7i3BNH**.

-This EFI is built and tested on **Ventura 13.6.7**: retro-compatibility with Big Sur and Monterey is fine!
+This EFI is built and tested on latest **Ventura** release: retro-compatibility with Big Sur and Monterey is fine!

-This EFI is also compatible with latest **macOS Sonoma**, but, honestly, how pleasant do you think user experience would be on an operating system mounted on an Intel 7 i3 processor (not even capable of Turbo Boost) with only 2 cores?
+This EFI is also compatible with latest **macOS Sonoma**, but, honestly, how pleasant (i.e. snappy) do you think user experience would be on an operating system mounted on an Intel 7 i3 processor (not even capable of Turbo Boost) with only 2 cores?

 **This repository is for personal purposes**